Can Airlines Detect Dummy Tickets? Explained Clearly

 Consulates and immigration officers don’t expect a genuine ticket at the visa appointment.
 What they want is proof that a booking exists — with clear arrival times, seat assignment (if applicable), and a bar code they can scan or verify.

 When they check, they’ll see the booking website reflects your specific flight.
 If needed, they can confirm through the airline's customer service number or their own verification channels.
-This is how they spot fake documents: if the reservation doesn’t show in the airline system, it raises red flags.
+This is how they spot fake documents: if the reservation doesn’t show in the system, it raises red flags.
 DummyFlights.com eliminates that risk because every reservation is real.

 How To Order And Use The Reservation Safely